MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/achievements/title-managed/config/live-achievements-tm-config.md

 > [!IMPORTANT]
 > Achievements are only applicable to Managed Partners; games participating in the Xbox Live Creators Program are not supported.

-You can use [Partner Center](https://partner.microsoft.com/dashboard) to configure the [Achievements 2017](../../live-achievements-eb-vs-tm.md) that are associated with your game.
+You can use [Partner Center](https://partner.microsoft.com/dashboard) to configure the [title-managed Achievements](../../live-achievements-eb-vs-tm.md) that are associated with your game.

 Add a new achievement by doing the following: